nf-core/mhcquant/README.md

 - Peak intensity prediction (`MS2PIP`)

 > [!WARNING]
-> The refine fdr feature will be evaluated on a large benchmark dataset in the following releases.
+> The refine FDR feature will be evaluated on a large benchmark dataset in the following releases.
 > Consider it as an experimental feature.

 #### Refine FDR